 2. Visitor Engagement

 Lots of visitors came to your website, but what did they actually do?
-For a high-level look at audience engagement, check right beneath the traffic stats found under Audience > Overview.
+For a high-level look at audience engagement, check right beneath the traffic stats found under Reports > Acquisition > Traffic Acquisition.

 3. Traffic By Source

 Not all traffic is good traffic.
 For example, nobody wants more visits from spam and bots.
 And you may have experienced a total traffic increase that’s entirely due to an ad campaign while search traffic declined – which speaks to your SEO.
-That’s why it’s important to look at traffic by source, which you can find under Acquisition > All Traffic > Source/Medium.
+That’s why it’s important to look at traffic by source, which you can find under Reports > Acquisition > Traffic Sources.
+The default view is by channel, but you can also toggle this column to view source/medium for a more granular look at your sources.

 Here you’ll find traffic broken out by each search engine (Google’s not the only one!), social network, referral source, ad type, and more.
 You can view engagement data for each source.
 And if you have goals configured, you can see which sources are the highest and lowest converting.